youtsumi/summer_research_2020/README.md

 # summer_research_2020
-My work at SLAC from the pandemic summer.
+My summer research project at SLAC on studying photometric consistencies, etc. in the LSST camera CCD sensors.